-One of New York’s last reel-to-reel movie men adapts to life in a digital age.
+One of New York’s last surviving reel-to-reel movie men adapts to life in a digital age.

 Back in the days when most films were beamed onto screens from rolling projection reels, Richard Aidala absolutely hated going to the movies.
 After the lights went down, he found himself unable to pay attention to the plot, and could barely stand to look at the images in front of him.
 All he saw were mistakes.
 What was that reflection on the screen?
 Wasn’t the focus off?
 And what was going on with those lamps?
 The lamps needed to be realigned!